 The surname Baberstyck was first found in Wiltshire at Baverstock, a small village and former civil parish.
 Conjecturally they were Lords of the manor of Baverstock, originally Babestoche, which was held at the time of the taking of the Domesday Book Survey in 1086, by the Abbess of Wilton.

 Early History of the Baberstyck family

-Another 169 words (12 lines of text) are included under the topic Early Baberstyck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baberstyck research.
+Another 53 words (4 lines of text) are included under the topic Early Baberstyck History in all our PDF Extended History products and printed products wherever possible.

 Baberstyck Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Baverstocke, Baverstock, Baverstoke, Bayverstock, Beaverstock, Beaverstocke and many more.